2019 December 13th

 Not fully private

-This is a big one.
-Despite calling their offer Linux Virtual Private Server, the resources are not allocated exclusively to you.
-Naturally, unless you buy their Premium VPS package (starting at $20.00/mo. for 1 dedicated core and 4GB RAM) or get their CPU Upsell (3.3GHz Faster CPU package for $5.00 + $3.00).
-But, the latter still doesn’t guarantee you full exclusivity.
+Despite VPSDime calling its offer 'Linux Virtual Private Server', the resources are not allocated exclusively to you.
+Unless you buy its Premium VPS package (starting at $20.00/mo. for 1 dedicated core and 4GB RAM) or get their CPU Upsell.

 VPSDime Review - Summary

-Straightforward pricing with no contract
+- Straightforward pricing

-Big choice of OS at no extra fees
+- Big choice of OS

-Lots of bandwidth
+- Lots of bandwidth

-Location network speed difference
+- Location speed difference